Weebs-Incorporated/AIMS/README.md

 cp config.example.json config.json
 ```

-Now enter your Mongo URI and Google client secret into the [config.json](./config.json) file you just created.
+Finally enter your Mongo URI and Google client secret into the [config.json](./config.json) file you just created.
 There are a lot of other configuration options you can give to the API, a JSON schema for all the values can be found [here](.github/config-schema.json).

-Afterwards you can run scripts using `pnpm <script name>`, e.g. `pnpm start`.
+All done!
+You can now run scripts using `pnpm <script name>`, e.g. `pnpm start`.

 # Script Reference